akullpp/awesome-java/README.md

 * [ModelMapper](https://github.com/jhalterman/modelmapper) - ModelMapper is an intelligent object mapping library that automatically maps objects to each other.
 * [Orika](https://github.com/orika-mapper/orika) - Orika is a Java Bean mapping framework that recursively copies (among other capabilities) data from one object to another.
 * [Selma](https://github.com/xebia-france/selma) - Stupid Simple Statically Linked Mapper.
 Selma is an Annotation Processor Based bean mapper.

+## Bluetooth

+*Libraries for bluetooth programming.*

+* [BlueCove](http://www.bluecove.org/) - BlueCove is a Java SE library for Bluetooth JSR-82 implementation.

 ## Build